julianlam/feps/fep/171b/fep-171b.md

 The author of a top-level post it not necessarily the conversation owner.
 When owner is a group, conversations can be started by any of its members.

-The top-level post MUST have a `context` property indicating the conversation container.
+The top-level post SHOULD have a `context` property indicating the conversation container.

 >[!NOTE]
 >The usage of a `context` property in conversation containers differs from recommendations provided in [FEP-7888].
-The name of this property might be changed in a future version of this document.
+The name of this property might be changed in a future version of this document (e.g. to `contextHistory`).

 ### Interactions